mantebridts/slack-update-status/README.md

 ./bin/update-slack-status
 ```

-It should update your status on Slack.
+It should update your status on Slack (don't forget to allow the script to access your location).

 ## Automatically updating your status